Deferred Procedure Call System

 typedef boost::function<void ()> verb_t;

-• A verb_t is a self-contained callback proc that is executed at a specific time
+verb_tis a self-contained callback proc that is executed at a specific time

 typedef struct verb_queue_t* verb_q_token_t;

-• A verb_queue_t is a collection of verbs
+verb_queue_tis a collection of verbs

 typedef struct behavior_t* behavior_token_t;

-• A behavior_token_t is a collection of verbs, verb queues, and other behaviors (subbehaviors)
+behavior_token_tis a collection of verbs, verb queues, and other behaviors (subbehaviors)

-• destroy_behavior destroys memory allocated for the the behavior.
+make_behaviorallocates a new behavior and returns the token to the client.
+The client is responsible for destroying the behavior with:destroy_behaviordestroys memory allocated for the the behavior.
 If the behavior is a subbehavior within another behavior, it is detached from its parent behavior.
 Likewise if the behavior being destructed contains any subbehaviors, they are destroyed as well.

 void insert(behavior_token_t behavior, verb_t verb, bool single_execution);